 Lookback period.
-If you are a Form 941 filer, your deposit schedule for a calendar year is determined from the total taxes (that is, not reduced by any advance EIC payments) reported on line 8 of your Forms 941 in a 4-quarter lookback period.
+If you are a Form 941 filer, your deposit schedule for a calendar year is determined from the total taxes reported on line 8 of your Forms 941 in a 4-quarter lookback period.
 The lookback period begins July 1 and ends June 30 as shown in Table 1 below.
 If you reported \$50,000 or less of taxes for the lookback period, you are a monthly schedule depositor; if you reported more than \$50,000, you are a semiweekly schedule depositor.

 Table 1.
-Lookback Period for Calendar Year 2009
+Lookback Period for Calendar Year 2010